kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-entry-point.md

 }
 ```

-In this example, `CustomAuthenticationEntryPoint` is injected into the Spring Security configuration and configured as the authentication entry point for handling unauthorized access attempts.
+In this setup, `CustomAuthenticationEntryPoint` is injected into the Spring Security configuration and configured as the authentication entry point for managing unauthorized access attempts.

 ## Conclusion

-`AuthenticationEntryPoint` provides developers with a flexible mechanism to define custom behavior for handling unauthorized access attempts in Spring Security-enabled applications.
-By implementing custom `AuthenticationEntryPoint` implementations or using built-in ones provided by Spring Security, developers can tailor the handling of unauthorized access to meet the specific requirements of their applications.
+`AuthenticationEntryPoint` provides developers with a versatile tool to manage unauthorized access attempts effectively within Spring Security-enabled applications.
+By crafting custom `AuthenticationEntryPoint` implementations or leveraging built-in ones provided by Spring Security, developers can tailor the handling of unauthorized access to align with their application's specific requirements.